package types

 NewTypeName returns a new type name denoting the given typ.
 The remaining arguments set the attributes found with all Objects.
 The typ argument may be a defined (Named) type or an alias type.
 It may also be nil such that the returned TypeName can be used as argument for NewNamed, which will set the TypeName's type as a side- effect.

 NewTypeParam returns a new TypeParam.
-Type parameters may be set on a Named or Signature type by calling SetTypeParams.
+Type parameters may be set on a Named type by calling SetTypeParams.
 Setting a type parameter on more than one type will result in a panic.
 The constraint argument can be nil, and set later via SetConstraint.
 If the constraint is non-nil, it must be fully defined.

 NewUnion returns a new [Union] type with the given terms.
 It is an error to create an empty union; they are syntactically not possible.